steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   1. The Architecture Review Board (ARB) which is a standing team that oversees the review process and its effect on the organization.

 Moreover, there are further roles in the overall process - depending on the size of the organization and if these roles are required:
-  1. There is a review client which is often the project team.
+  1. The review client which is often the project team.
 The review client pays for the development or is the architecture review’s sponsor.
   1. The project members who present the architecture to the review team in the process.
   1. The project management encompasses all the managers responsible for the project’s success.
   1. The review angel is selected by the ARB being responsible to work with the project team addressing any organizational or political issues that may arise.